 Estonia lies in the northern part of the temperate climate zone and in the transition zone between maritime and continental climate.
 Because Estonia (and all of Northern Europe) is continuously warmed by maritime air influenced by the heat content of the northern Atlantic Ocean, it has a milder climate despite its northern latitude.
 The Baltic Sea causes differences between the climate of coastal and inland areas.
 Estonia has four seasons of near-equal length.
 Average temperatures range from 16.3 °C (61.3 °F) on the Baltic islands to 18.1 °C (64.6 °F) inland in July, the warmest month, and from −3.5 °C (25.7 °F) on the Baltic islands to −7.6 °C (18.3 °F) inland in February, the coldest month.
 The average annual temperature in Estonia is 5.2 °C (41.4 °F) .
 The average temperature in February, the coldest month of the year, is −5.7 °C (21.7 °F).
 The average temperature in July, which is considered the warmest month of the year, is 16.4 °C (61.5 °F).
 The climate is also influenced by the Atlantic Ocean, the North-Atlantic Stream and the Icelandic Minimum, which is an area known for the formation of cyclones and where the average air pressure is lower than in neighbouring areas.

 Estonia is situated in the Northern Hemisphere between the Northern latitudes 59°40’ and 57°30’.
-The number of overcast days in a year is about 180 – 200 in the North- and Southeast-Estonia and some 150 – 160 days in the coastal area of the Baltic Sea.
+The number of overcast days in a year is about 180 – 200 in the North- and Southeast-Estonia and some 150 – 160 days in the Baltic Sea coastal area.
 The intensity of solar radiation is seasonally very different.
 The atmospheric circulation enhances the seasonal differences of solar radiation.
 In December, when many cyclones go over Estonia, the sunshine duration is about 4 – 14 % of the maximum.
-In June the sunshine duration in some places on the coastal area goes up to 60% of the maximum, and in the inland of the country the average is about 55%.
+In June the sunshine duration in some places on the coastal area goes up to 60% of the maximum, and in the inland of the country, the average is about 55%.
 Due to these factors, the monthly solar radiation is 172 kWh/m2 in Tartu in June, but in December only 7.8 kWh/m2

 New solar project developments and M&A deals

-In 2016 3,7MW of solar energy capacity was added in Estonia, which is more than in 2011-2014 altogether and 16% more than in 2015.
-Total installed capacity of solar energy is 11 MW.
-Over 90 MW of new solar PV capacity was installed in 2018 in the country, which is four times more than cumulative installed capacity at the end of 2017.
+In 2016 3,7MW of solar energy capacity was added in Estonia, which is more than in 2011-2014 and 16% more than in 2015.
+The total installed capacity of solar energy is 11 MW.
+Over 90 MW of new solar PV capacity was installed in 2018 in the country, four times more than cumulative installed capacity at the end of 2017.
 This huge growth was due to a new regulation issued by the government in June 2018, which is changing the support for solar installations.

-Eesti Gaas started building one of the largest complexes of solar PV power plants in Estonia in the beginning of October 2018 wit total capacity of almost 4 MW.
-Eesti Gaas has started the construction of its first solar power plant, which is the next step after the preparation of its joint nearly half-year project with Paikre OÜ.
-Four solar power plants in total have been planned to be ready for commissioning near Pärnu by the end of the year.
+Eesti Gaas started building one of the largest complexes of solar PV power plants in Estonia at the beginning of October 2018 with almost 4 MW.
+Eesti Gaas has started constructing its first solar power plant, which is the next step after the preparation of its joint nearly half-year project with Paikre OÜ.
+Four solar power plants have been planned to be ready for commissioning near Pärnu by the end of the year.
 According to Margus Kaasik, member of the board of Eesti Gaas, the power stations will allow the company to start supplying 100% green electricity.
-Four 990 kW solar power stations are to be built in Pärnu and equipped with a total of 13,000 solar panels.
+Four 990 kW solar power stations are to be built in Pärnu and equipped with 13,000 solar panels.
 Eesti Gaas will invest altogether over 3 mln euros in the construction of the solar power plants.

 The more information about the solar market in Estonia regarding wholesale electricity prices projections, auctions, greenfield development projects, PPA structure, opportunities and challenged you may read here: Europe Solar Photovoltaic (PV) Power Market Outlook 2018 ÷ 2027